-Inaugural Session of the Seminar (1-r) Mr. Lionel Gunawardana, Seminar Director, Mr. Chern Bamrungwong, Director General, Coop.
-Promotion Department and Mr. Taweewat Charoensook, Director, Cooperative League of Thailand the activities of the cooperatives.
+Inaugural Session of the Seminar (I-r) Mr. Lionel Gunawardana, Seminar Director, Mr. Chern Bamrungwong, Director General, Coop.
+Promotion Department and Mr. Taweewat Charoensook, Director, Cooperative League of Thailand

+Addressing the inaugural session Mr. Lionel Gunawardana said that the agricultural cooperatives have an extremely important role to play in increasing food production and to play this role effectively it is essential to involve small farmers in the activities of the cooperatives.
 As the small farming families constitute the bulk of the rural people of the Region, their active participation is needed in all economic development activities which are directed to improve the rural areas if they are to be meaningful.
 He thanked the Cooperative League of Thailand and the Cooperative Promotion Department of His Majesty's Government of Thailand for the willing support they have extended in organising the Seminar.